 Drop down the rake of loose and slippery limestone.
 At the bottom bear left to go through the gate and continue descending to the rather short signpost at the junction.

-At the signpost turn sharp left, signed permissive path to Witherslack Hall - the grand house you can see from the top.
+At the signpost turn sharp left to take a permissive path (no longer signed) to Witherslack Hall - the grand house you can see from the top.
 Follow the muddy track through High Park Wood.

 In 300m (330 yards) as the track bears right take the path on the left.
 Meander through the woodlands of the nature reserve to the playing fields.
 Join the track going ahead and pass through the gate.
 In the field turn left, along the track past the sports ground, to another gateway and ladder stile.